insideClaw/series/README.md

 1. Download and extract to a suitable place for the script.
 Example: ~/scripts/series/
 2. In a terminal, run:
 > cd <scriptDir>
-> . series.sh --install
+> . series.sh

+  * As for the first time running, you will be guided through setting some basic configuration.
-  * If you prefer to do it manually, add "alias series='source <scriptDir>/series.sh'" to your .bashrc.
-If you do it that way, specifying the series directory will be done upon first run, instead of during install.
+  * Note that it will add "alias series='source <scriptDir>/series.sh'" to your .bashrc, unless it already exists as an entry.

 3. Open a new terminal or type 'bash' to renew the known aliases.